-Mnemonic phrase constitutes all the necessary information required to recover your wallets and cryptocurrencies if your device is stolen or gets damaged.
+Mnemonic phrase constitutes all the necessary information to recover your wallets and cryptocurrencies if your device is stolen or damaged.
 In such instances, you can recover your wallets and all your funds by keying in the mnemonic phrase words on the same wallet software in the same sequence they were generated.

-The primary security concern with mnemonic phrases is that anybody who stumbles upon the phrase can steal an individual’s entire cryptocurrencies.
+The primary security concern with mnemonic phrases is that anybody who stumbles upon the phrase can steal an individual’s entire cryptocurrency.
 While the seed key can be securely stored like cash or jewels, it’s not always secure and quite daring in securing an individual’s entire crypto portfolio.
-As such, most crypto wallets enhance users’ crypto security by enabling them to encrypt the mnemonic phrase with a password, i.e., Mnemonic passphrase.
+As such, most crypto wallets enhance users’ crypto security by enabling them to encrypt the mnemonic phrase with a password, i.e., the Mnemonic passphrase.

 Generating Mnemonic Phrases and Mnemonic Passphrase

 Generating mnemonic phrases starts by creating initial entropy, i.e., random sets of bits (zeroes and ones) generated for use in cryptography.
 In creating a mnemonic phrase, the wallet needs a minimum of 128 bits of entropy and a maximum of 256 bits of entropy.
 Mnemonic phrases are usually 12 to 24 words depending on the length of the initial entropy.
-A 12-word-long mnemonic phrase requires 128 bits of entropy.
+For example, a 12-word-long mnemonic phrase requires 128 bits of entropy.

 After the generation of the initial entropy, the next step is to encode it in words.
 This is done by adding a checksum to the entropy to discover errors and make the final key more human-friendly.
 The checksum is generated by hashing the entropy via SHA256 to make the mnemonic sentence unique.
 1 bit of the SHA256 hash is assigned to every 32 bits of entropy.

 The final step in generating a mnemonic phrase is to convert the mnemonic sentence to the final seed phrase.
 This is done by passing the mnemonic sentence via the PBKDF2 hash function.
-The Password-Based Key Derivation Function 2(PBKDF2) essentially hashes the mnemonic sentence multiple times to generate the final 64-byte seed.
-The final seed can then create the master extended key (mnemonic passphrase) for a hierarchical deterministic wallet.
-The wallet’s private keys are also generated from a mnemonic phrase involving a couple of steps.
+The Password-Based Key Derivation Function 2(PBKDF2) hashes the mnemonic sentence multiple times to generate the final 64-byte seed.
+The final seed can create the master extended key (mnemonic passphrase) for a hierarchical deterministic wallet.
+Finally, the wallet’s private keys are also generated from a mnemonic phrase involving a couple of steps.

-Mnemonic phrases and passphrases can be stored in many ways, including memorizing, engraving or stamping on metal, chiseling into a stone tablet, and writing in book margins, among other creative ways.
+Mnemonic phrases and passphrases can be stored in many ways, including memorizing, engraving, or stamping on metal, chiseling into a stone tablet, and writing in book margins, among other creative ways.
 It’s crucial to note that improper storage or mistyping letters could lead to a total loss of your cryptocurrencies in storing seeds and passphrases.
 Here are some ideas for storing seeds and passphrases for the long term.

 - Write the seed and passphrase on paper using a clear pencil and store the paper in the dark to avoid extreme physical conditions such as moisture and heat.
 You may want to use archival or acid-free paper for the best results.

-- You can stamp or engrave seed phrases into metal or stone tablets, which are substantially more durable than paper.
+- You can stamp or engrave seed phrases into metal or stone tablets, which are more durable than paper.
 This method is highly recommended if the threat involves water, fire, extreme temperature, and physical stress.